 I am committed to respecting the roles of family members and community structures, hierarchies, values, and beliefs within my clients’ cultures and identify resources within that community for client support.
 Previously my expectation had been to offer one-on-one coaching interventions and energy work which comes from my own very individualistic-based culture.
 Now I open-up sessions to community and family members at the client’s request, as a number of different First Nations among other peoples, center family and the entire community, in healing practices for the individual.

 I respect clients’ religious and/or spiritual beliefs and values, including attributions and taboos, as they affect world view, psychosocial functioning, and expressions of distress.
 In studying different shamanic practices around the world, I have become more familiar with a few indigenous beliefs and practices and will work to hold them from a place of respect without appropriation while I commit to learning more about appropriation and microaggressions.
 I know that traditional healers (e.g., shamans, curanderos, espiritistas) have an important place in many cultures.
-I am happy to consult with and/or include traditional healers relevant to my client’s cultural and belief systems.
+I am grateful to consult with and/or include traditional healers relevant to my client’s cultural and belief systems when requested.

 I am educating myself to uncover and explore more writings, talks, and research by members of marginalized groups so that when offering psycho-education and resources in sessions I can offer resources that clients can see their own experiences within.
-I am not always able to do this, but part of the discomfort of seeking mental health support is that the space is disproportionately white, middle-class, heterosexual, middle-aged women and given that my participation in mental health upholds that system of inequity, it is essential to bring in other voices and to have a toolkit of a diversity of resources.
+I am not always able to do this, but part of the discomfort of seeking mental health support is that the space is disproportionately white, middle-class, heterosexual, middle-aged women and given that my participation in mental health upholds this system of inequity, it is essential to bring in other voices and to have a toolkit of a diversity of resources.

 I am committed to recognizing and acknowledging relevant discriminatory practices at the social and community level that may be affecting the emotional health of my clients.
 For example, clients experiencing depression or anxiety that may be associated with frustrated attempts to climb the corporate ladder in an organization that is dominated by a top echelon of white, heterosexual, males.